giorgospan/Radix-Hash-Join/README.md

 * #### Query Execution

-  Firstly, we collect various statistics concerning the input relations, such as max/min value, approximate number of discrete values e.t.c during the pre-processing stage.
+  Firstly, we collect various statistics concerning the input relations, such as max/min value, approximate number of discrete values e.t.c during the nontimed pre-processing stage.
+These stats can be useful for future work on query optimization.
-  We utilize those stats to find the optimal join order for each query before starting its execution.

   During the execution of the query we use an intermediate result structure to store the tuples resulted from each predicate, either a filter or a join.
-By doing that we manage to avoid scanning a relation from top to bottom multiple times when present in more than one predicates.
+By doing that we manage to avoid scanning a relation from top to bottom multiple times when it is present in more than one predicates.

 * #### Radix Hash Join

   The main idea of Radix Hash Join algorithm is to partition the input data of the two join relations in a number of buckets, so that the largest bucket can fit into the CPU cache.
-More precisely, the RHS algorithm consists of the following three phases:
+More precisely, the RHJ algorithm consists of the following three phases:

    * **Partition**

-     We partition the data of each relation in a number of buckets using the same hash function (HASH_FUN_1) for both relations.
-In our implementation HASH_FUN_1 uses that n least-significant bits of the record to determine its bucket.
-Moreover, histogram and prefix sum tables need to be calculated for each one of the two relations.
+     We partition the data of each relation into a number of buckets by applying the same hash function (HASH_FUN_1) on both relations.
+In our implementation HASH_FUN_1 uses the n least-significant bits of the record to determine its bucket.
+In addition, histogram and prefix sum tables need to be calculated for each one of the two relations.

    * **Build**

      An index is created for each of the partitions (i.e: buckets) of the smallest relation.
 Each index resembles a hash table using two arrays (chain array and bucket array).
-Those arrays are used to store indices of the corresponding bucket according to the hash value of a new hash function (HASH_FUN_2).
+These arrays are used to store indices of the corresponding bucket according to the hash value of a new hash function (HASH_FUN_2).

   * **Probe**